Top

 cascata em Lombok waterfall

-The textiles are made in a meticulous work of thousands and thousands of threads, and the more elaborate the drawing – which depends on the creativity of each artisan -, the longer it takes to be completed, being as long as a month or even two.
+The textiles are made in a meticulous work of thousands and thousands of threads, and the more elaborate the drawing – which depends on the creativity of each artisan – the longer it takes to be completed, being as long as a month or even two.

-As I said goodbye to “the land of a thousand mosques,” I saw from above those empty fields and luxurious greenery and couldn’t help thinking that the next time I visit Lombok things might be totally different.
+As I said goodbye to “the land of a thousand mosques,” I saw those empty fields and luxurious greenery from above and couldn’t help thinking that the next time I visit Lombok, things might be totally different.

 Things to do in Lombok